 NARRATRICE

-It was time for action - time to assemble the troops.
+It was time for action - time to rally the troops.

 And when “the Pope of Surrealism” called a meeting, being absent was not an option.
 They would meet at Breton’s flat, on the rue Fontaine, or where André Masson and Joan Miró lived, on the rue Blomet.